sumitst05/DSA-notes/Data-Structures/Trees/Heaps/poperties.md

 Heaps support efficient insertion and extraction of the minimum (in a min heap) or maximum (in a max heap) element in O(log n) time, where 'n' is the number of elements in the heap.

+#### 6. Parent-Child Relationship:

+The relationship between a parent node at index ‘i’ and its children is given by the formulas:

+- left child at index `2i+1`
+- right child at index `2i+2`

+for 0-based indexing of node numbers.

 #### 6. Priority Queue:

 Heaps are often used to implement priority queues, where elements with higher (or lower) priority can be efficiently extracted.